Egan (Paiute)

 Egan (died 1878) is the American name given to Pony Blanket.
 Pony Blanket was a Northern Paiute leader in the Oregon Country in the 19th century.

 Early life

-Pony Blanket, known to American settlers as Egan, was born to a Cayuse family and did not know his birth mother.
+Pony Blanket, known to Euro-American settlers as Egan, was born to a Cayuse family and did not know his birth mother.
 He married Evening Star, the sister of Chochoco (Has No Horse)'s first wife Dawn Mist, and was thus the brother-in-law of Has No Horse.
 With Evening Star he had at least two sons and a daughter.

 In 1868, his lodge was at Fort Harney.
 Following the Snake War many of the Paiute had moved onto the Malheur Reservation in 1872, but white settlers began to take back land when they found gold and good grazing land there.
 Egan led a portion of his tribe and some Bannock people in fighting the white settlers in 1878.